-The Brand Action Model™ is a sociological construct that provides a unique perspective on consumer relationships to brands.
+The Brand Action Model™ is a sociological construct that provides a unique perspective on consumer relationships with brands.
 It is based on elements of the best of the Sociological Community Models.
-By understanding the social dimensions of branding, the Brand Action Model enables us to manage the impact of environmental influences and leverage them to build a brand community, complete with supportive institutions and brand partners.
+By providing an understanding the social dimensions of branding, the Brand Action Model enables us to manage the impact of environmental influences and leverage them to build a brand community, complete with supportive institutions and brand partners.

 For the advertising industry, this is a new model for business success.
 The business benefits in taking this approach include

 - Building and maintaining enhanced client loyalty even in price sensitive markets

 - Developing a stronger base upon which to build brand extensions

 What’s Being Done vs. What Should Be Done